All Episodes

 They sort of chuckle at your paranoia.

-Nobody's taken away your freedom, and just a Democrat there.
+Nobody's taken away your freedom.

-Just one election, we'll win one too.
+We'll win one too.

 But nobody's taking anybody's freedom or liberty away here.